Iowa 18 and Up Sports Betting Sites

 18+ State-Licensed Sportsbooks in Iowa

 Iowa does not have any 18+ state-licensed sportsbooks located inside its state lines.
-However, this could change if the state legislature votes to pass a bill that would authorize the state to issue licenses to sportsbook operators.
+However, this could change if the state legislature decides to reduce their minimum sports betting age from 21 to 18.

 Iowa College and Professional Sports Teams